aekdahl/DRL-Udacity-Nanodegree/2. Project 2 - Continuous Control/Report.md

 ![Unity Environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/images/reacher.png "Unity Environment")

 ### 1. Problem statement and approach
-Essentialy, the agent needs to learn how to control a double-jointd arm to stay as close to the target loacation as possible for as many timesteps as possible.
+Essentialy, the agent needs to learn how to control a double-jointed arm to stay as close to the target loacation as possible for as many timesteps as possible.
 The agent does this by setting four continouos values in an action vector that control the torque of the arm joints.
 The goal for the agent is then to simply figure out how to end up with as high reward as possible.
 The problem is considered solved when the agent (in this case the average of 20 agents) achieves +30 points across 100 consequtive runs in the environment.

 We are training the agents on 1000 episodes with a maximum of 1000 iterations (timesteps) in each episode.
 The aim is to reach +30 points to solve the environment.
 The training will stop when the environment is solved.